Skip to content

 Types of HVAC licenses in Michigan

 Michigan offers one type of HVAC license; a mechanical contractor license.
-Within the contractor license, there are several classifications of expertise.
+Within the contractor license, there are several classifications of expertise recognized as skilled trades.
 Applicants can choose what classification they want to become certified in, but they must have at least three years of work experience within that classification.
 The contractor classifications are as follows:

 • Hydronic heating and cooling and process piping